The best PC gaming headsets 2023: top cans for PC gaming

 The new SteelSeries Arctis Nova line is even better than its predecessor, ushering in the next generation of Arctis headsets that are better-sounding and more feature rich than the headsets before them.
 That includes the mid-range SteelSeries Arctis Nova 7 Wireless whose great sound quality, good battery life, new elegant yet still comfortable design, and great feature set makes it a better investment than the Arctis 7.

-Because SteelSeries has rolled out its Sonar Audio app to let you customize the headset’s sound using the parametric EQ, the Arctis Nova starts you off with a more neutral sound.
-But, at its default, we found it to be already impressive with mids that are just right and lows that are present enough for you to feel that rumble without overwhelming you.
+Because SteelSeries has rolled out its Sonar Audio app, which allows audio customizations using the parametric EQ, the Arctis Nova starts you off with a neutral sound profile.
+But, at its default, we found it to be already impressive with mids that are just right and lows that are well-represented so that you'll feel that rumble without overwhelming you.

 As a nice bonus, you’re getting a USB-C dongle for wireless connectivity, which means you can use it with your Switch and phone as well as your consoles.